Getting Started

 View Analysis

 Start the analysis either from a log you have already downloaded or by downloading a log from an org to view.
-On larger logs the analysis window make take a few seconds to appear.
+On larger logs the analysis window may take a few seconds to appear.

 From an Open Log File